“We can’t direct the wind but we can adjust the sails.” -Thomas S. Mason

 Our decision to drive turned out to give us the blessing of flexibility.
 Not only did it afford us more security and social distancing, but it made us more flexible in terms of being able to side step the worst of the storm.
 Our original plans to fly would have been canceled when the airport we were set to fly into closed due to the storm.
 That would’ve left us at home with no vacation at all!
 (Oh the horror!)

 As we got closer to our destination, the storm made its turn and the weather deteriorated even for us so we sheltered until it was safe to get back on the road.
 However, as Hurricanes do, the storm did so much damage, we had to abandon our plans and we started looking for a way to salvage our vacation.
-Where can we go with no reservations?
+We made peace with the idea that we weren’t meant to visit our vacation spot this year and knowing that our family, who was already there waiting for us, was safe, we focused on where we could go with no reservations.
 Thankfully, being in Florida and having the flexibility of our own car meant that we had good options to choose from for an alternative vacation.
 We found a quiet, cozy Airbnb near the beach for some restful vacation time with places to explore and a lot of yummy food to try.
 It was definitely not the trip we planned but we were able to explore a beautiful spot we would probably not have explored otherwise and we enjoyed our time there.

 Be prepared, just in case!